Avaray/simple-barcode-generator/README.md

 > Generated 1D barcodes can be resized freely horizontally and vertically.
 By default, they will take on the size of the parent element.
 > QR codes will be scalable, preserve aspect ratio and their size also depends on width of parent element.
+>
+> This library does not allow modifying the appearance of the generated SVG's (their colors, margins and size - like other libraries do).
+This should be done with CSS.

 ## Why to use this library